 Mr. Baillie serves as the chair of the board of directors of the Halifax Adult Services Society and is the vice-president of the board of directors of the Neptune Theatre Foundation.

 "I'm looking forward to supporting the premier and I'm extremely honoured to be given this tremendous opportunity," said Mr. Baillie.
 "The premier has a team dedicated to delivering fiscally responsible government, better health care and quality education to the people of Nova Scotia.
 It's great to have the chance to be a key member of that team."

 Mr. Baillie's appointment is effective Jan.
 14, 2002.

-Scott received her law degree from Dalhousie University in 1980.
+A graduate with honours from St. Francis Xavier University, Ms. Scott received her law degree from Dalhousie University in 1980.

 Ms. Scott's appointment is effective Jan.
 1, 2002.

 Premier John Hamm today announced a number of key changes to his senior staff.
 The premier named Jamie Baillie as his new chief of staff and Alison Scott as deputy minister for Intergovernmental Affairs.

 Mr. Baillie is currently a senior partner at Ray and Berndston/Robertson Surette, one of Canada's largest executive search firms.

 Ms. Scott has worked for the government for more than a decade and is currently clerk of the executive council.

 The premier said that he is pleased with the appointments and is looking forward to working with Ms. Scott and Mr. Baillie.